 Another option is to stick with a retirement portfolio utilizing traditional capital market investments.
 One million dollars is more than sufficient capital to put together a portfolio of stable income generating assets from diverse sources such as bonds, dividends from blue chip companies, REITs (real estate investment trusts), ETFs (exchange traded funds), and other funds.

 Along with your lower risk fixed income portfolio, to fund your retirement spending needs would necessitate withdrawing cash on a regular basis.
 A popular methodology for this is what is referred to as “the 4% rule“.
 Starting in the first year, withdraw 4% of your retirement fund for your spending needs.
 In this example, that would be $40,000 (1,000,000 * 0.04 = 40,000).
 Throughout the year, your portfolio should replenish that to some degree, or even more, if it is a good year.
 The following year, withdraw the same amount, adjusted for inflation.
 If inflation happened to be 3%, that means in year two you would withdraw $41,200.
 This continues each year, and eventually inflation will start to overshadow your portfolio’s annual returns, thus eroding away at your retirement capital base.
-However, even so, at a 4% withdrawal rate, your portfolio should be able to comfortably provide 30 years’ worth of income.
+However, even so, at a 4% withdrawal rate, your portfolio should be able to comfortably provide 30 years’ worth of income, enabling you retire in Japan.

 With a traditional portfolio you are able to put your eggs in a very wide range of baskets.
 This helps protect you from the scenario of the annuity’s insurance company disappearing.
 However, even with a diverse portfolio, there is no 100% guarantee that you will receive adequate returns on your retirement investments.